benchase33/blog_copy/_posts/2022-06-26-prop_scores.md

 ## Explanation

 How did that work?
-In our new population of matched pairs, age does not have a causal effect on treatment.
+In our new population of matched pairs, age does not have a causal effect on treatment because we only included subjects with similar probabilities of being treated given their age.
+Age is no longer a significant predictor of treatment in the new population and is no longer a confounder.
 The DAG for our new population looks like this:

 <p align="center">
 <img height='150' src="https://benchase33.github.io/testing.github.io/assets/prop_scores_img/dag_2.png">